SamuelSwartzberg/flashcardifying_text_temp/ling/x-certain-languages/english-ling.md

 In english orthography for ⟮american english⟯, ⟮a vowel grapheme⟯ + ⟮r grapheme⟯ frequently only indicates ⟮＿a rhotic vowel＿⟯ instead of ⟮an actual rhotic consonant⟯.

+»⟮Habitual be⟯« is a feature of ⟮＿AAVE＿⟯ indicating ⟮＿habitual aspect＿⟯.